 The Orchestra Conductor.
 John Clements carries on with pianist Irina Baronova.
 Wife Valerie Hobson puts the mockers on it by pointing out to the new love her husband's string of previous affairs.

 The Fugitive.
-German Lawrence Payne, on the run from a POW camp and reluctant to go home, is aided by Joan Dowling to get to Canada.
+German Laurence Payne, on the run from a POW camp and reluctant to go home, is aided by Joan Dowling to get to Canada.
 She steals money but there's only enough for one boat ticket.

 The Actor.
 Peter Finch strangles estranged wife Mary Morris and hides her body in a trunk.